robertladwig/GLM_workshop/README.md

   - Manipulating the configuration files
   - Visualising the results
   - Calibrating water temp. and oxygen parameters
+  - Evaluating effects of external drivers on in-lake processes
   - Checking your phytoplankton

 ## Prerequisites